Dadangdut33/Screen-Translate/readme.md

 # On Source Code Directory
 pyinstaller ScreenTranslate.py
 ```
-After that you copy the folder in `copy To Compiled Folder` to dist/ScreenTranslate.
+After that you copy the folder in `copy_after_compiling` to dist/ScreenTranslate.
 Then you can run the executable .exe file without any problem.

 Read [this stackoverflow post](https://stackoverflow.com/questions/5458048/how-can-i-make-a-python-script-standalone-executable-to-run-without-any-dependen) to learn more on how to do it.